 At Value Parking, we offer more than just affordable EWR Airport parking – we also offer vehicle services that can get your car back to looking and operating great.
-Whether your car needs a wash, a detail, a gas top-off, or an oil change, our experts can have it done for you while you’re gone.
+Whether your car needs a wash, a detail, or a gas top-off, our experts can have it done for you while you’re gone.
 You’ll not only come back to a car that’s safe and sound, you’ll come back to one that’s ready to go.

 Our vehicle services alone aren’t enough to extend your car’s lifespan, however.
 That’s why we recommend doing a few things to help it last as long as possible: